-Precipitation forecast for most parts of North and Southern India is bellow normal for Jun-Jul-Aug 2021.
-However, central India and northern Sri Lanka receive normal rainfall, while Bangladesh and northeastern India, as well as southwestern Pakistan, Afghanistan receive below normal rainfall.
+Precipitation forecast for most parts of north central, eastern and south western part of India, Bangladesh, southwestern Pakistan and Afghanistan is bellow normal for Jul-Aug-Sep 2021.
+However, central, south eastern India and Sri Lanka receive normal rainfall.

 Sub-seasonal forecast and Extended Range Prediction group of IITM has been providing experimental real-time forecast of the active-break spells of Indian Summer Monsoon Rainfall since 2011 up to 4 pentad lead using an indigenously developed Ensemble Prediction system (EPS) based on the state-of-the-art Climate Forecast System Model Version 2 (CFSv2).
 This product provides 32 days of forecasted precipitation data with spatial resolution of ~50-km (0.5-deg x 0.5-deg).